-Note: The weight specifications may vary on your production trailer.
-For the weight specifications of your specific trailer read the weight label (see location information under "Loading" section of this manual) and check the manufacturing tag on the side of your trailer.
+Note: All weights on the next page were made on prototype vehicles.
+Your production trailer may vary.
+For the weight specifications of your trailer read the weight label (see location information under "Loading" section of this manual) and check the manufacturing tag on the side of your trailer.

 The Unit Base Weight (UBW) and the Net Carrying Capacity (NCC) is not the same as the Unloaded Vehicle Weight (UVW) and the Cargo Carrying Capacity (CCC) shown on the Trailer Weight Information tag in your vehicle.
-The UBW and NCC weights are for the base unit with no options and fluids except for fuel on motorhomes.
+The UBW and NCC weights are for the base unit with no options and fluids.
 The UVW and CCC on the Trailer Weight Information tag are weights for the individual vehicle as built with its options and certain water capacities.